Rosalind Franklin (rover): Construction

 The lead builder of the rover, the British division of Airbus Defence and Space, began procuring critical components in March 2014.
-In December 2014, ESA member states approved the funding for the rover, to be sent on the second launch in 2018, but insufficient funds had already started to threaten a launch delay until 2020.
+In December 2014, ESA member states approved the funding for the rover, to be sent on the second ExoMars launch in 2018, but insufficient funds had already started to threaten a launch delay until 2020.
 The wheels and suspension system were paid for by the Canadian Space Agency and were manufactured by MDA Corporation in Canada.
 Each wheel is 25 cm in diameter.
 Roscosmos was expected to provide radioisotope heater units (RHU) for the rover to keep its electronic components warm at night.
 The rover was assembled by Airbus DS in the UK during 2018 and 2019.

 Testing

 On 27 March 2014, a "Mars Yard" was opened at Airbus Defence and Space in Stevenage, UK, to facilitate the development and testing of the rover's autonomous navigation system.
 The yard is 30 by 13 m and contains 300 t of sand and rocks designed to mimic the terrain of the Martian environment.

 Like all other Martian rovers the ExoMars team also built a twin rover for Rosalind Franklin, known as the Ground Test Model (GTM), with the nickname Amalia.
 This test model borrows its name from Professor Amalia Ercoli Finzi, a renowned astrophysicist with broad experience in spaceflight dynamics.
 Amalia has demonstrated drilling soil samples down to 1.7 meters and operating all the instruments while sending scientific data to the Rover Operations Control Centre (ROCC), the operational hub that will orchestrate the roaming of the European-built rover on Mars.
 It was being used in a Mars terrain simulator at the ALTEC premises in Turin.
 In 2022, engineers were using the Amalia rover to recreate different scenarios and help them take decisions that will keep Rosalind safe in the challenging environment of Mars and to run risky operations, from driving around Martian slopes seeking the best path for science operations to drilling and analyzing rocks.